Differences Between Finance and Accounting

-- The first is to ensure that the operation of the business is done properly.
-For that the business needs to source funds.
+- The first is to ensure that the operation of the business is done correctly.
+For that, the business needs to source funds.

 - The second function of finance is how the funds would be distributed for the maximum return on investments for business once the funds are sourced.

 But that’s not it.
 There are many more things in finance that finance executives and professionals have to pay heed to.
-For example, people who are involved in finding out which projects are best for clients to invest into, are performing financial analyses on regular basis.
+For example, people who are involved in finding out which projects are best for clients to invest in are performing financial analyses on a regular basis.

 Accounting Career Outlook

-- On the other hand, accounting professionals get busy in recording, reporting and summarizing the entire gamut of financial transactions through journal, ledger, trail balance, balance sheet, cash-flows, income statement and so on and so forth.
+- On the other hand, accounting professionals get a busy recording, reporting, and summarizing the entire gamut of financial transactions through a journal, ledger, trial balance, balance sheet, cash-flows, income statement, and so on, and so forth.

 - The main goal of an accountant is to represent the accurate financial picture of a company.
 On the basis of which the firm makes amendments and take care of the internal operations.

-Take for example that you want to improve upon an area of your life.
+Take, for example, that you want to improve upon an area of your life.
 What would you do?
 You would start tracking the area you want to improve upon and record everything you do or don’t do.
-And then finally you come to the conclusion where you are in that area so that from there you can change your direction.
-The main purpose of accounting is similar.
-It’s important for a company to be profitable not only in reality, but also in paper.
-By means of accounting, the company understands how much liabilities they have, how much assets they own, how much taxes they need to pay and how profitable the company is.
+And then finally you come to a conclusion where you are in that area so that from there you can change your direction.
+The primary purpose of accounting is similar.
+It’s essential for a company to be profitable not only in reality but also in paper.
+By means of accounting, the company understands how much liabilities they have, how much assets they own, how much taxes they need to pay, and how profitable the company is.

-- First complete your Bachelor’s degree in Finance or Accounting and then if you want to be in a managerial position in a big corporate, go for MBA in Finance from a reputed institute.
+- First, complete your Bachelor’s degree in Finance or Accounting, and then if you want to be in a managerial position in a big corporate, go for an MBA in Finance from a reputed institute.